High, middle and low justice: High justice

-High justice, also known as ius gladii ("right of the sword") or in German as Blutgerichtsbarkeit, Blutgericht (lit. 'blood justice', "blood-court"; sometimes also Halsgericht, lit. 'neck-justice', or peinliches Gericht) is the highest penal authority, including capital punishment, as held by a sovereign—the sword of justice and hand of justice are regalia that symbolize it.
+High justice was also known in Latin as ius gladii ("right of the sword") and in German as Blutgerichtsbarkeit ("blood jurisdiction"), Blutgericht ("blood justice" or "blood-court"), or sometimes Halsgericht ("neck justice") or peinliches Gericht ("agonizing justice").
+It was the highest penal authority and included capital punishment in territories that permit it.
+It was held by a sovereign and commonly symbolized by regalia including the sword of justice and hand of justice.
 In the early Holy Roman Empire, high justice was reserved to the king.
-From the 13th century, it was transferred to the king's vassals along with their fiefs.
+In the 13th century, it was transferred to the king's vassals along with their fiefs.

 The first codification of capital punishment was the Halsgerichtsordnung passed by Maximilian I in 1499, followed in 1507 by the Constitutio Criminalis Bambergensis.
 Both codes formed the basis of the Constitutio Criminalis Carolina (CCC), passed in 1532 under Charles V. In the Habsburg monarchy, all regional codes were superseded by the Constitutio Criminalis Theresiana in 1768.

 The Blutbanner ("blood banner") or Blutfahne ("blood flag") was a solid red flag.
 It was presented to feudal lords as a symbol of their power of high jurisdiction (Blutgerichtsbarkeit) together with the heraldic banner of the fief.
 Some feudal houses adopted a red field symbolic of the blood banner into their coat of arms, the so-called Regalienfeld.
 The Talschaft (forest canton) of Schwyz used the blood banner as a war flag from c.
 1240, and was later incorporated into the flag of Schwyz and the flag of Switzerland.

 Often it is proudly displayed, in the form of relevant status symbols.
 Thus permanent gallows are often erected in prominent public places; the very word for them in French, potence, is derived from the Latin "potentia" meaning "power".

 High justice is held by all states and the highest vassals in the European type of feudal society, but may also be acquired by other authorities as part of a high degree of legal autonomy, such as certain cities; which in time often obtained other high privileges originally reserved for high nobility and sometimes high clergy.
 Other such privileges could include a seat in a diet or a similar feudal representative assembly, before the third estate as such even aspired to such "parliamentary" representation, or the right to mint coins.
-These privileges indicating its so-called liberty was an "equal" enclave in the territorial jurisdiction of the neighboring feudal (temporal or ecclesiastical) Lord, sometimes even extending rather like a polis in Antiquity.
+These privileges indicated that such a political subdivision, referred to as a liberty and sometimes extending beyond a population center similarly to a polis in classical antiquity, was an entity of standing "equal" to that of the neighboring or surrounding entity or entities whose territory remained under the jurisdiction of a feudal lord or ecclesiastical official.

 Not every Vogt held high justice.
 Up to the 18th century, for example, the blood court of much of what is now the canton of Zürich lay with Kyburg, even in the territory ruled by the counts of Greifensee.
 The self-administration of the blood court was an important factor of Imperial immediacy.